HOME / KNOWLEDGE / Social Distancing with… Chris Miller, founder of White Rabbit Fund

 The first in a series of quick-fire client interviews held during lockdown, Jeffreys Henry LLP speaks to Chris Miller, founder of White Rabbit Fund, backer of restaurant brands such as Kricket, Kym’s, Lina Stores and Island Poké, and star of BBC2’s Million Pound Menu.

 Chris provides an honest insight into the current and future climate of the hospitality industry, sheds light on how operators are adapting during these trying times and shares his advice on how operators should plan a phased reopening.

-Hosted by Jeffreys Henry LLP and interviewed by Nikhita Sagar.
+Hosted by Jeffreys Henry.
 Published June 2020.

 HOW HAVE OPERATORS LIKE KRICKET, ISLAND POKÉ, LINA STORES AND KYM’S BEEN AFFECTED BY COVID-19?